 Music was not part of me growing up in rural New Zealand.
-The A.M. signal was blocked by rolling hills and valleys of my childhood.
+No F.M. at that time and the A.M. signal was blocked by rolling hills and valleys of my childhood.
 It wasn't until I went to boarding school at 15.
-Music was part of that place as much as the hand made cement bricks, and 17 coats of pant that covered them.
-Immersion.
+Music was part of that place as much as the cement bricks seventeen layers of paint, immersion.

 It was the late 20th century - theme - black american popular music.
 I began to sense another dimension being revealed.